vtsam/NKLO/README.md

 # NKLO

 Feynman rule for leading-twist quark operators, including total derivatives and an arbitrary number of gluons.
+The accompanying paper can be found at [INSERT arXiv!].